thepenguinn/lunatikz/README.md

 All the pics are stored in the `pics directory`.
 And LunaTikZ will read all these `\includegraphics` and resolves all the needed pics and decides whether they are needed to be build.
-And if needed, builds them into pdf files for `\includegraphics`.
+And if needed, LunaTikZ will build them into pdf files for `\includegraphics`.

 Below depicts a rough flow chart of this whole process.